Raman expert Di Yan has created an educational series with us in which he explains Raman for beginners in an easy way.

 However, also inelastic scattering processes can occur, which then lead to the emission of light with a different wavelength.
 This usually happens in relation to molecular vibration.
 This scattering phenomenon, which was predicted by Adolf Smekal in 1923 and discovered by C.V.
 Raman in 1930, is called the Raman effect.

 Using the Raman effect for spectroscopy

 Discovering and understanding the Raman effect opened the door to a new kind of spectroscopy.
-However, it was only with the discovery of the laser that Raman really took root, since, as mentioned above, Raman spectroscopy is needs monochromatic light.
+However, Raman spectroscopy did not really take off until the discovery of the laser, since the use of monochromatic light plays an important role.

 Thus, the sample is irradiated with a laser and some of the scattered light is analyzed with a spectrograph (dispersive or FT technology).
 At the end we obtain a Raman spectrum that shows us characteristic signals or "bands" for the material under investigation.

 Suprisingly, it is actually quite simple to build a Raman spectrometer!
 If you look to YouTube, you'll even find DIY videos that will show you how to setup a very basic experiment to acquire spectral data.
 That's why you'll find Raman spectrometers in almost any form: Raman handhelds, microscopes and process spectrometers.

 To acquire Raman spectra, you just have to focus the laser onto the sample you want to investigate.
 That sample however, must not be showing fluorescence to the laser used for excitation.
 If that is the case, the fluorescence will cover most of the Raman effect, since it is so weak in comparison.